Best Bible Commentary Series: The Top 50

 exodus commentary cover

-exposition commentary, which requires authors to have preached expository sermons through the biblical book on which they write; some volumes are large because the biblical book is large, but they are still reasonably pricedSee on
+This series requires authors to have preached expository sermons through the biblical book they are commenting on.
+Some volumes are large, but they are still reasonably priced.

 Socio-